Riquelme3m/Relational_Database_UFMG/README.md

 # Project Title: Relational Database Concepts

 ## Introduction
 This repository illustrates the full lifecycle of a database design project, grounded in the relational model as initially proposed by Edgar F. Codd.
-It includes the conceptual design of the miniworld, Entity-Relationship modeling, conversion to Codd's relational schema, and the physical implementation in SQL.
+It includes the conceptual design of the miniworld, Entity-Relationship modeling, conversion to Codd's relational schema,creation of a table to represent the metadata and the physical implementation in SQL.

 ## Database Design Phases